Go to the About us section

 Understanding the electric vehicle driver's experience - a user perspective (collaboration with Prof. Margaret Harris, Dr Mark Burgess, and Dr Naomi King).

-Inclusion, Diversity and Gender Research Network (Steering Group Member)
+Equality, Diversity and Inclusion Research, Innovation and Knowledge Exchange Network (Steering Group Member)

 Prevention Science Research Group